gsampaio-rh/city-ai-agent/README.md

 - **APIs:**
   - [Nominatim](https://nominatim.openstreetmap.org/) for forward and reverse geocoding.
-  - Overpass API for querying nearby amenities and infrastructure.
+  - [Overpass API](https://overpass-api.de/) for querying nearby amenities and infrastructure.
 - **Purpose:** Enriches image data with precise location details and contextual urban information.
+- **Underlying Source:** All geospatial data is provided via the OpenStreetMap ecosystem.

+#### How It's Used

+- **Nominatim API**:
+  Converts addresses into latitude/longitude and vice-versa to tag road damage with relevant administrative and street-level metadata.

+- **Overpass API**:
+  Extracts infrastructure like hospitals, schools, and traffic details (e.g. speed limits, pavement type) around the pothole to contextualize severity and urgency.

 ### LLM Summarization with LLaMA via Ollama